 As for me, I'm Michael Wong.
 I'm a Web Designer/Developer by trade but an artist at heart.
 I have designed or contributed to a wide variety of web projects across a wide range of industries including sports, softeware, financial technology, non-profits, and the federal government.
-I have also created sites for individual clients like small business websites, WordPress sites and blogs, and also art and design portfolios.
+I have also created sites for individual clients like small business websites, WordPress sites and blogs, and also custom portfolios.

 I studied Conceptual/Information Arts (CIA), a program within the Art Department at San Francisco State University (SFSU).
 CIA focuses on preparing artists and media experimenters to work at the cutting edge of technology.
 The study of contemporary digital production skills is accompanied by the analysis of the cultural context of technology, as well as experimentation with newly emerging technologies.

 I believe that art is a vehicle for raising awareness.
 As corporate money and fringe groups hold sway over our elected officials, many seem to only be concerned about the next pop idol or TV survivor.
-What I want people to realize is that their apathy toward what goes on in our government is setting up a situation that will eventually be out of our control.
+What I want is for people to wake up and engage in activities that will make the world better for everyone.
 I want to show people what they are missing and give them a reason to care.

 Sometimes print advertisements, especially billboards, will capture my attention in ways the advertisers did not intend.
 When this happens, my response is to take the intended message and tweak it to reflect my response to the original message.
 My Ad Art posters are the result of this exploration and manipulation of messages.